 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

-3. This tour departs Antigua mid-day on Day 2.
+3. This tour departs Antigua in the morning on Day 2.
 If you are interested in exploring the city and its nearby attractions, it is recommended you book additional pre-trip accommodation nights.

 Group Leader Description